Ahmed8881/Database/Readme.md

 - **Insert Records:** Add new entries to the database
 - **Select Records:** Retrieve and display stored data
 - **Select Records by ID:** Retrieve and display a specific record by its ID
+- **Select Specific Columns:** Choose which columns to display in query results
+- **Filter Records:** Filter records by any column, not just ID
 - **Update Records:** Modify existing entries in the database
 - **Delete Records:** Remove entries from the database
 - **B-Tree Indexing:** Efficient data organization and retrieval using B-Trees